zabbasi/website/content/docs/components/jupyter.md

 kubectl apply -n $NAMESPACE -f jupyterNotebook.yaml
 ```

-  * create rolebinding to bound jupyter-notebook to the role from the following manifest in a file named jupyterRoleBinding.yaml, and then deploy it.
+  * Create rolebinding to bound jupyter-notebook to the role from the following manifest in a file named jupyterRoleBinding.yaml, and then deploy it.
 ```
       apiVersion: rbac.authorization.k8s.io/v1beta1
       kind: RoleBinding